hyperiumjailbreak/hyperiumjailbreak.github.io/docs/faq.md

     [here](https://github.com/hyperiumjailbreak/client/issues),
     or, you can [email the project team](mailto:me@rdil.rocks).
     Thank you for your feedback!

+??? question "Does this client spy on me?"
+    No, it does not!
+Unlike normal Hyperium, this client is built for privacy!
+    For more details, see our [Privacy Policy](privacy.md).

 ??? question "My question isn't listed here!
 What do I do?"
     See the answer for the `"How do I request a feature get added?"`